-In the event of default prior to the date originally agreed, a tenant can be forced to leave (eg be evicted).
-There is a special eviction proceeding with the aim of expediting the eviction of a tenant of the leased property; this may be used in case the lease agreement may be terminated by judicial means and as long as the stamp duty has been paid.
+In the event of default prior to the date originally agreed, a tenant can be forced to leave (ie, be evicted).
+There is a special eviction proceeding with the aim of expediting the eviction of a tenant of a leased property, this may be used in cases where the lease agreement may be terminated by judicial means and as long as the stamp tax has been paid.
 This procedure takes place on the Balcão Nacional do Arrendamento.
 Through this proceeding, in addition to requiring the vacation of the leased property, the landlord may also request the payment of cumulative rents, costs and expenses which are deemed the responsibility of the tenant.
 This process has been reported as a quicker process than the judicial process.
 Nevertheless, according to our experience, several delays have been verified.
-The estimated duration of the process has been two years.
+The estimated duration of the process has been of two years.